 Breads and grains:

-- You may have refined white breads, dry cereals (such as Special K, puffed rice, Corn Flakes, and Rice Krispies), Cream of Wheat, white pasta, and crackers.
+- You may have refined white breads, dry cereals (such as puffed rice, corn flakes), farina, white pasta, and crackers.
 Make sure these foods have less than 2 grams of fiber per serving.

 Vegetables: You may eat these vegetables raw: